-The three plays I wrote are now available in a single volume.
+The three plays I wrote were published in a single volume (now out of print).
 They are all for large casts for ages 11-16.
 They run at about 20-30 minutes long and there’s room and licence to adapt them to suit local circumstances.
-You can buy the book here.
-Note that buying the book is not a licence to perform.
-You have to contact me separately if you want to mount a production.

 The three plays in the book are…